 The Calle Larga becomes the Calle Iryda after the grocery store, and soon you are on the open, paved road as you walk out of town.

-As you come to the intersection, you can see a nice tractor lane on your right, along the frontage of the SA-114.
+As you come to the intersection, on your right you can see a nice tractor lane, along the frontage of the SA-114.
 This is your path.
 The large white sacks on the right side of this photo below, are filled with newly-harvested potatoes.

 The frontage lane becomes more obscure in places, and is more of a nice double footpath, albeit close to the road.
 We found this stretch to be not all that pleasant because the AS-114 is a busy road.
 However, it was definitely better than walking on the shoulder of the road itself.
 You can also see that the walk here is on a gradual incline.